DRTIO system

-The DRTIO protocol also supports auxiliary, low-priority and non-realtime traffic.
-The auxiliary channel supports overriding and monitoring TTL I/Os.
-Auxiliary traffic never interrupts or delays the main traffic, so that it cannot cause unexpected poor performance (e.g. RTIO underflows).
+The DRTIO protocol also supports auxiliary traffic, which is low-priority and non-realtime, e.g., to override and monitor TTL I/Os.
+Auxiliary traffic never interrupts or delays the main traffic, so it cannot cause unexpected latencies or exceptions (e.g. RTIO underflows).

 • lower latency